Signs of Teenage Anxiety

 Under normal circumstances, if you haven’t eaten for a while, your blood sugar dips and the adrenal glands release appetite and ‘hunter’ hormones.
 These induce a highly stimulated mood, which our ancestors needed before setting off on a potentially dangerous hunt.
 Your whole body is motivated to do whatever is necessary to find food … and when you finally find it, those first few mouthfuls taste really good!
 As the saying goes, ‘Hunger is the best sauce.’
 When you’ve eaten your fill, the body’s appetite control mechanism kicks in.
 The adrenal hormones dissipate and you feel satisfied and relaxed.
 Time for a siesta, perhaps.

-It is therefore essential to follow a low GL diet, never skip breakfast, snack appropriately when tired, and eat a combination of protein and slow-releasing carbs such as wholegrain toast with eggs, or nuts with fruit rather than sugary cereals or biscuits.
+It is therefore essential to follow a low GL diet, never skip breakfast, snack appropriately when tired, and eat a combination of Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… and slow-releasing carbs such as wholegrain toast with eggs, or nuts with fruit rather than sugary cereals or biscuits.
 My Get Up & Go shake for breakfast, made with berries and milk, is a great way to get good nutrition into teenagers.

 Caffeine, in either coffee or strong tea, induces an adrenal state so it is really best avoided or limited to one cup a day.
 The ‘awake’ nutrients described below help reduce any withdrawal effects of quitting caffeine.
 If you need morer help read this report on how to quit caffeine.